abhaikollara/abhaikollara.github.io/about.md

 permalink: /about/
 ---

-My name is Abhai.
+My name is Abhai Kollara.

-I code.
+Python programmer \| ML engineer

+Very interested in programming languages and compilers.